DataDog/integrations-core/docs/developer/process/agent-release/pre-release.md

 git push origin <MAJOR>.<MINOR>.0-rc.1
 ```

-We should tag the new release candidate everytime even if there are no new changes for `integrations-core` in the upcoming rc.
+We should create a tag for each new RC, regardless of whether there are new changes from `integrations-core` in the RC.

 ## QA week